-"No," I replied.
-"That's for stage hypnotists."
+"No," I replied with a smile, "That's for stage hypnotists."
 But I did once.
-And this experience taught me more about the true nature of hypnosis than I have learned from any other single source.
+And this experience has taught me more about the true nature of hypnosis than I have learned from any other single source!

 She nodded in agreement, and I counted slowly backwards from ten to one, providing suggestions along the way that she could feel herself changing into a chicken; and at the count of one, I announced that she had become a chicken.
 "Would you like to open your eyes and walk around a bit?"
 I asked.
 She did so, walking slowly as I took hold of her elbow.
 "Why are you walking like that?"
 I asked.

 "I'm a chicken," she answered in a high, cackly voice, much to the amusement of the class.

 I guided her back to her desk, counted from one to ten to restore her usual perceptions, and then concluded the hypnotic demonstration.
 I then asked her if she had really felt like she was a chicken, and she thoughtfully nodded in agreement.

 We could talk about a "hidden observer" that always knows what's going on and maintains control, no how matter deeply a person is hypnotized, as Hilgard (1974) did.
 We could talk about "trance logic," which is similar to the logic which is found in dreams, as Martin Orne (1959) did.
 But why should we infer the presence of extra mental processes such as these when they are not needed?